Return to the Sea and Sky Home Page Return to Home Page Explore the Seas and Oceans Explore the Universe and Solar System Return to the Sky Menu

 The Hunt for Extrasolar Planets

-The Kepler spacecraft launches on a mission to search for planets outside our solar system.
+The Kepler Space Telescope launches on a mission to search for planets outside our solar system.
 This first-of-its-kind spacecraft uses a technique known as the "transit" method to search for planets orbiting distant stars.
-As a planet moves in front of the star's disk, the light from the star dims ever so slightly and in a regular cycle.
-Kepler can detect these cycles to detect a planet and also to approximate its size and orbit.
+As a planet moves in front of the star's disk, the light from the star dims ever so slightly in a regular cycle.
+The telescope can use these cycles to detect a planet and approximate its size and orbit.
+Kepler operates until October 30, 2018 and discovers 2,662 extrasolar planets.

 2010